Posts Tagged ‘embed’

 Changing a Form, Once the Code Is on Your Site

 Any changes you make to a form using the form builder will show up straight away on your website.
 You do not need to update the embedding code.
-As a result of adding more fields, the frame containing the form may however not be large enough, and you will then need to re-publish the embedding code on your site.
+However, as a result of adding more fields, or changing a text box to a larger text area, the frame containing the form may no longer be high enough to fit the form.
+You will then need to re-publish the embedding code to your site.
 See the section about Form Sizing below.

 Customizing Your Form